JYNie-bio/AEI/README.md

 ## Repository Contents
 ### 1. Genome Processing Pipeline
 **Full pipeline** for genome processing, annotation and feature construction.
+Details can be found in the command.sh file.
 ****

 ### 2. Machine Learning Scripts (Python & R)